hipache/hipache/test/functional/README.md

 Hipache tests
 =============

+<!> This is deprecated - tests now use mocha, though it's a bit rough in there, and some python tests have not been migrated yet.
+And it doesn't hurt to have these as well.<!>

 The tests use the Python `unittest` framework.
 Why the ... use Python test inside a Node.js project?
 Because the Q&A team working on Hipache is more familiar with Python, and it was more productive to let them use Python.